Nandini016/Leetcode/README.md

 # Leetcode
-This repository conytain all the leetcode solution i have solved so far!!
+This repository contain all the leetcode solution i have solved so far!!